Contributor: Vidya Murthy, WEMBA’42

 State of Affairs

-A look at research and development (R&D) investment in healthcare in 2018 shows that healthcare was the second most well invested industry with a prediction that by 2020, healthcare would surpass computing/electronics R&D. While acknowledging the pandemic has indelibly changed how healthcare is valued in the foreseeable future, it should not be surprising to see healthcare data from 2019 reached unprecedented value for exits.
+A look at research and development (R&D) investment in healthcare in 2018 shows that healthcare was the second most well invested industry, with a prediction that by 2020 healthcare would surpass computing/electronics R&D. While acknowledging the pandemic has indelibly changed how healthcare is valued in the foreseeable future, it should not be surprising that we see healthcare data from 2019 reached unprecedented value for exits.

 With so many of the innovations focused on connectivity, cloud-based assessment, or even bluetooth-enabled functionality, why is it that healthcare cybersecurity is often only discussed as related to HIPAA?
 Is it the fear of showing up on the U.S. Department of Human and Health Services (HHS) wall of shame, or the headlines regularly outlining another leak of personal health records that contribute to this myth?

 The truth is, healthcare cybersecurity is so much more than that, as every system that enables the delivery of care relies on secure connectivity.
 Think about all the medical devices that operate in healthcare delivery organizations (HDOs), or the electronic health record (EHR) system and the equipment required to monitor a patient’s home in a rural corner of the world, for example.
 With every assumption care providers make about how a system is designed or what users will try to do with it, we see a crack where cybercriminals can and will try to break in.

 Even in the midst of a pandemic, cybercriminals have exploited that connectivity by shutting down a testing facility in the Czech Republic, attacking vaccine testing facilities, and sending more than 18 million COVID-19 related scam emails on a daily basis.